ChrisNeedham200/loadimpact-docs/jekyll/_v4/guides/cloud-execution.md

     }
 };
 {% endhighlight %}

+## Stages

+Stages enable you to ramp Virtual Users up and down in a linear fashion.
+In the above example, the test will:
+1. Ramp from 0 - 200 VUs over 1 minute.
+2. Stay at 200 VUs for the next 3 minutes.
+3. Ramp down to 0 VUs over the final minute.

+Note: Ramping is completely linear from stage to stage.
+During ramp down and at the end of the test, VUs do not currently gracefully exit.
+They stop execution no matter where they are in the script.
+VUs will iterate the script continuously while they are online.

+## Thresholds

+These are binary pass/fail criteria.
+It's important to define thresholds to aide in result analysis.
+Thresholds can also be used to automatically pass/fail tests that are run in CI.
+Tests that fail by threshold exit with non zero exit codes.
+For more information on Thresholds, refer to [this article]({{ site.baseurl }}/4.0/core-concepts/thresholds/).

+## LoadImpact specific options

+Within the options object, `options.ext.loadimpact` allows you to specify various things related to the LoadImpact cloud.

+- `name` allow you to name your test so you can easily identify it later
+- `projectId` allows you run your test from a specific project.
+If you have been invited to an organization, this is required!
+- `distribution` allows you to spread your test across multiple regions in a single test.
+The number of Load Zones you can use depends on your subscription.

 Each entry, or scenario, in the `distribution` object specifies an arbitrary label (aka "distribution label") as the key and an object with keys `loadZone` and `percent` as the value.
 The label ("scenarioLabel1" and "scenarioLabel2" above) will be injected as an [environment variable]({{ site.baseurl }}/4.0/core-concepts/environment-variables) (`__ENV["LI_DISTRIBUTION"]`) into the k6 processes running in the corresponding load zone ([see below]({{ site.baseurl }}/4.0/guides/cloud-execution/#load-impact-environment-variables) for more details).